Why Harold is running for State Senate

 Economy: CT had an economy that was the envy of the world.
 CT was the mecca of opportunity.
 That is why I came to CT.
 Over the past 40 years we have been living on the legacy of our past accomplishments while creating rules and regulations that stifle innovation and progress.
 We have been unable to recover the jobs lost during one recession before we are hit by another.
 We educate our children and watch them leave the state for better opportunities.

-Why Harold is running for State Senate as a Libertarian
+Why Harold is running for Secretary of State as a Libertarian

 It would be easier to run under the banner of Republican or Democrat, but that would not solve the problem that the two party system has created in our country.
 Both parties have staked out their positions and are unwilling to compromise for the good of the people.
 The individual elected officials of those major parties have little control since they must align themselves with party leadership if they want to get elected and if they want to be assigned to the committees of their choice.